danczakre/RCSFA_CoreMS/README.md

 - conda/mamba confusion
   - These commands are virtually interchangable though there are some instances where they shouldn't be substituted
   - Given some inconsistencies in behavior that would lead to confusion, following the patterns above should serve you well.
 Specifically, use **conda to activate/deactivate environments** and use **mamba to install packages and create environments**.

+**CoreMS Troubleshooting**
+- This should only occur if you've updated macOS from Sonoma to Sequoia while you already had a CoreMS environment, but it is possible that you run into an error associated with Fortran.
+To resolve this, please run: ```mamba install "libgfortran5>=14"```

 **Podman Troubleshooting**
 - **Windows:** On occasion, Podman will appear running but ultimately any command you try to run will fail (e.g., Step 10d doesn’t work).
 This appears to be the result of a file not generating correctly.